Documentation Guidelines

 Disability Documentation Overview

-Students requesting accommodations need to provide documentation that speaks to the existence of a disability and provides evidence of the need for disability-related accommodations.
+Student Accessibility Services (SAS) engages in an interactive process with each student to determine appropriate accommodations and/or auxiliary aids and services for their academic, housing, and campus access needs.
+As a part of the process, students need to provide evidence of the need for disability-related accommodations.
 To qualify as a person with a disability, a student must have a physical and/or mental impairment which substantially limits them in one or more major life activities.
-Yale and Student Accessibility Services (SAS) provide reasonable accommodations to students with disabilities.
+Please note that a medical diagnosis and recommendation for a particular accommodation do not establish a disability-related need for the accommodation.

 Written documentation should be typed in English and be on letterhead, signed, and dated.
-Documentation should be provided as an attachment to students’ Accommodation Request form, but can also be submitted to SAS by fax or email (as a .pdf to sas@yale.edu).
-Provided documentation must draw a logical, clear connection between the functional limitations or impact of the disability and the requested accommodation.
+Documentation should be provided as an attachment to students’ Accommodations Request form, but can also be submitted to SAS by fax (203-432-8250) or email (as a .pdf to sas@yale.edu).
 Some accommodation requests will need further documentation, and SAS will inform students what additional documentation is needed.
 Ideally, documentation will include the following:

-- CREDENTIALS Should be provided by an appropriately licensed or credentialed professional who has relevant experience and no personal relationship with you.
+1. CREDENTIALS should be provided by an appropriately licensed or credentialed professional who has relevant experience and no personal relationship with you.

-- DIAGNOSIS Should include a description of the diagnostic criteria, evaluation methods, and dates of administration, along with observation/clinical impression notes.
+2. DIAGNOSIS/SYMPTOMS UNDER REVIEW should include a description of the diagnostic criteria, evaluation methods, and dates of administration, along with observation/clinical impression notes.
+If not diagnosed currently, it should include what are symptoms that are being reviewed at this time.

-- FUNCTIONAL LIMITATIONS Should include the current impact of the disabling condition(s), and describe the severity and frequency of the condition on one or more major life activities.
+3. FUNCTIONAL LIMITATIONS should include the current impact of the disabling condition(s), and describe the severity and frequency of the condition on one or more major life activities.

-- PROGNOSIS Should clearly describe the chronic or episodic nature of the disability, outline conditions or situations that trigger reoccurrence.
+4. PROGNOSIS should clearly describe the chronic or episodic nature of the disability, outline conditions or situations that trigger reoccurrence.